 The key document in forming an LLC is the operating agreement, which sets out the members’ rights and obligations to the organization, determines the percentages of ownership, how profits and losses will be divided, what will happen if a member leaves the LLC, and generally includes the terms which the members have agreed to in forming the LLC.
 The operating agreement can be amended or modified by agreement of the members and typically dictates the members’ rights in the event of a dispute, to the extent permitted by law.

 An LLC can also provide tax advantages over a corporation.
 Unlike larger corporations and partnerships, the members of an LLC can choose the tax status which benefits them the most.
 For example, if a multi-member LLC does not make an election, the profits will typically be taxed as a partnership.
 Similarly, a single member owner would normally be taxed as a sole proprietor if no election is made, avoiding the potential for double taxation; or the members could elect to be taxed as a corporation.

 Ultimately, an LLC is the most flexible form of ownership for many small businesses, while still providing the owners with protection from liability relating to the operation of the business.
-If you remain undecided about whether you wish to form an LLC or have questions about your particular situation, the business attorneys at Gehres Law Group, P.C. would be happy to assist you.
+If you remain undecided about whether you wish to form an LLC or have questions about your particular situation, the business attorneys at Gehres Law Library would be happy to assist you.
 Our attorneys provide many legal services on a flat fee basis, including LLC formations, so there are no surprises.
 Feel free to browse our Formation Fee Packages or contact us anytime.